-Wolfe Research Senior Utilities Analyst, Steve Fleishman, hosted a webinar examining the earnings season preview and latest sector views.
+Wolfe Research Senior Utilities Analyst, Steve Fleishman, and MLP Analyst, Keith Stanley, hosted a webcast discussing takeaways from the PJM auction.

 Search Coverage List, Models & Reports

 PJM auction prices were somewhat favorable overall.
 The headline RTO price of $77 was very weak, but strong premium prices across ComEd ($188), EMAAC ($188), and DEOK ($130) were positive.
 59% of capacity owned by the 6 largest publicly traded PJM generators is in these 3 premium zones.
 That said, PJM capacity revenues are now set to decline for every generator in both 2019 and 2020 off a 2018 peak (Exhibit 1).
 We also worry zonal premiums may be difficult to maintain over the long run.

 Earlier today (5/23/17), the Kansas Corporation Commission issued an order rejecting GXP’s petition for reconsideration on the Westar merger.
 The KCC once again echoed its Staff recommendation and noted that a new merger agreement would have to be substantially different and provide a wealth of new information to pass the standards – requiring a new application.
 That said, the KCC encouraged GXP/WR to continue working together on a deal that addressed its concerns around price and leverage, welcoming the filing of a new application that would satisfy merger standards and advance the public interest.
 Importantly, the KCC did not specify a timeline for a new merger application.
 Recall Staff/CURB pushed for a new 300-day process and WR’s CEO made comments (link) indicating this would be an “obstacle” and “challenging.”
 Statutorily, a new merger application would have a 300-day time clock, but GXP/WR appear to remain hopeful that some sort of expedited timeline would be used.